johnsonkim2000/turtlebot3_maze_runner/README.md

 # TurtleBot3 Maze Runner
-THis project attempts to use Q-learning to guide a TUrtleBot3 through a maze in Gazebo.
+This project attempts to use Q-learning to guide a TurtleBot3 through a maze in Gazebo.

 # turtlebot3_maze_runner